We are currently waiving the GRE for admissions decisions.

 UNT has been named one of America's Best College Buys® for 23 consecutive years.
 You can use a calculator to estimate your tuition and fees.
 If you want to compete for a departmental scholarship, you must apply and be admitted before February 1.

-What are the admission requirements and what classes do I take?
+What classes do I take?

 Not all courses are offered every semester.
 You can view the planned course offerings here.